dakiefer/GEW_soft_strip/README.md

 ## How to use

 1. Change into the `GEW_soft_strip` folder or add it to the Matlab path.
-2. Execute the desired script, e.g., `strip_elastic_SCM.m` or `strip_soft_viscoAE_SCM`.
+2. Execute the desired script, i.e., `strip_elastic_SCM.m`, `strip_elastic_SA_SCM.m` or `strip_soft_viscoAE_SCM`.
-3. If you want to implement a different hyperviscoelastic material model, you can create it by adapting and running `createTensorForMatlab.nb` in Mathematica.
+3. If you want to implement a different hyperviscoelastic material model, you can create it by adapting `initiateTensor.nb` and `createTensorForMatlab.nb` and running the latter in Mathematica.
 Copy the output of the last command as *plain text* and replace the marked block in `customTensor.m` with the code you copied.

 ## Limitations